JMG2797/Agenda/README.md

 # Agenda
-# A simple diary made with C++.
+# A simple phonebook made with C++.
 One of my earlier projects.
 # This project was made very early with C++.
 # You can create, delete, edit, and search contacts in this diary.
 # Each contact has a name, adress, age, phone, email and notes that can be later edited.